boyentenbi/BloodLink/README.md

 * How to develop frontends with Material Design
 * How to use Android Studio
 * HTTP get, HTTP post and friends
-* I've got a pretty good intuition about what makes a user-friendly UI
+* That I've got a really good intuition about what makes a user-friendly UI
 * Personal project fail almost every time.
 If you make an effort to learn tools properly (by reading a book), you can improve the lower bound on the worth of the outcome AND make your life easier.

 Frontend design has actually changed a lot since then.
 At this point I wasn't aware of (e.g) React Native.
 In hindsight I should've written the app in JS and converted it to run on Android and iOS.